iterative/ldb-resources/documentation/Command-summary.md

 `-p <key>=<value>`, `--param <key>=<value>` Format-specific option.
 May be used multiple times.
 Different formats support different options.
 The following are supported:
  * `infer`
-   * `base-label` - a string a single label to be instantiated in the base directory instead of a subdirectory.
+   * `base-label=<str>` - a single label to be instantiated in the base directory instead of a subdirectory.
 Provides a way to mirror the same option on the `index` command.
-   * `label-key` - a jmespath key expression indicating which key the inferred label should be stored under.
+   * `label-key=<str>` - a jmespath key expression indicating which key the inferred label should be stored under.
 The default when this option is not used is `label`.

 An executable, along with any arguments that it should take, which should apply the final instantiation step.
 This is useful for making inferences or appling other transformations during instantiation.